Spanish Enlightenment: Historical background

-The Enlightenment in Spain
+Development

-The ideas of the Enlightenment in France came to Spain following the establishment of the Bourbon dynasty in Spain in 1715, with the end of the War of the Spanish Succession.
+The ideas of the French Enlightenment came to Spain following the establishment of the Bourbon dynasty in Spain in 1715, with the end of the War of the Spanish Succession.
 In Spain, as elsewhere in much of Europe, there was no consistent pattern of the Enlightenment on the monarchy, which continued to follow existing frameworks of authority and hierarchy.

 A leading Spanish figure was Benito Feijóo (1676–1764) a Benedictine monk and professor.
 He was a successful popularizer noted for encouraging scientific and empirical thought in an effort to debunk myths and superstition.
 His Teatro crítico universal (1726–39) bemoaned that "physics, and mathematics are almost foreigners in Spain."

 The eighteenth century was an era with increasing absolutism in Europe, with centralization of power of monarchies, which sought to undermine rival powers, such as the Roman Catholic Church, modernize administration and promote economic measures for greater prosperity, and gain power in the international sphere.
 In Spain, the ideas of the Age of Enlightenment reached Spain in attenuated form about 1750, and emphasized there reforms that would increase Spain's prosperity and return it to its former position as a major power.
 Attention focused on medicine and physics, with some philosophy.
 French and Italian visitors were influential but there was little challenge to Catholicism or the Church such as characterized the French philosophes.